ASSOCIATE PROFESSOR AND CURRICULUM CHAIR

 Arts, Humanities, Social Sciences

-Samson Lim is an Assistant Professor of History at the Singapore University of Technology and Design.
+Samson Lim is an Associate Professor of History at the Singapore University of Technology and Design.
 He received his Ph.D. in History at Cornell University.
 His research examines the connections between technology, capitalism, and culture.
 His first book, Siam’s New Detectives: Visualizing Crime and Conspiracy in Modern Thailand (University of Hawaii Press, 2016), is a history of the visual culture of policing in Thailand between during the early 20th century.
 He is currently working on a new project, which will be a cultural history of capitalism and the money economy as seen through the lens of financial crimes in early twentieth century Bangkok.
 He is also a member of the Opportunity Lab at SUTD, a centre at SUTD that encourages social change through design projects throughout Asia.

 - PhD, Department of History, Cornell University (2012)